ianfnelson/blog.iannelson.uk/content/posts/2011-08-17-schoolboy-error-of-the-day.md

 (where source is e.g. &#8220;<http://foo.com/status/all-is-good>&#8220;)

-Fortunately the ramifications were picked up in the acceptance tests, but the root cause wasn&#8217;t at all obvious from such a high level.
+Fortunately the ramifications were picked up in the acceptance tests, but the root cause wasn’t at all obvious from such a high level.

 Lesson for the day &#8211; code is never too trivial to warrant unit testing.